These delicious breakfast tomatoes are stuffed with eggs and baked until the tomatoes are tender and the egg whites are fully cooked.

 - 4 small eggs

-- ¼ cup grated Parmesan
+- ¼ cup Parmesan - grated

-- 2 tablespoons chopped parsley for garnish
+- 2 tablespoons parsley - chopped, for garnish

 Instructions

-- Preheat your oven to 400 degrees F.
+- Preheat the oven to 400°F.

 - Spray the hollowed tomatoes all over with olive oil.
-Place them on a baking dish, cut side up.
+Place them on a rimmed baking dish, cut side up.
 Sprinkle the tomatoes with salt, pepper, garlic powder, and thyme.

 - Break each egg into a small ramekin, then slide it into a tomato half.
-If your eggs are large, you’ll need to discard some of the egg whites, to enable the eggs to fit inside the tomatoes.
+If your eggs are large, you’ll need to discard some of the egg whites to enable the eggs to fit inside the tomatoes.

 Notes